-ITU-R sharing studies demonstrate that the proposed fixed-satellite service (FSS) (Earth-tospace) links in the 13.25-13.75 GHz bands will interfere with existing authorized services in the bands 13.25-13.4 GHz and 13.4-13.75 GHz.
+ITU-R sharing studies demonstrate that the proposed fixed-satellite service (FSS) (Earth-to-space) links in the 13.25-13.75 GHz bands will interfere with existing authorized services in the bands 13.25-13.4 GHz and 13.4-13.75 GHz.
 The sharing studies' results show that EESS (active) altimeter measurements of lakes, reservoirs, and coastal areas will be lost over a large area of the Earth spanning over all three ITU regions.
 Mitigation techniques sufficient to protect the EESS (active) altimeters operating in the current allocations may impose severe if not impractical restrictions on new FSS systems that might operate in this band.

-The 14.5-15.35 GHz frequency range has allocations to the fixed and mobile radio services on a primary basis in all three ITU regions.
-The frequency band 14.5-14.8 GHz also has an allocation to fixed-satellite service on a primary basis in all three ITU regions subject to Radio Regulation No. 5.510.
+The 14.5-15.35 GHz frequency range has allocations to the fixed and mobile radio services on a primary basis in all three ITU Regions.
+The 14.5-14.8 GHz frequency band also has an allocation to the fixed-satellite service on a primary basis in all three ITU Regions subject to Radio Regulation No. 5.510.
 No. 5.510 limits FSS use to feeder links for the broadcasting satellite service outside Europe, which are subject to the Appendix 30A Broadcast Satellite Plan and associated procedures.
 The space research service has an allocation on a secondary basis in the frequency band 14.5-15.35 GHz in all three regions.
 Aeronautical mobile data links currently operate in the 14.5-15.35 GHz band under the mobile service (MS) allocation, the parent service to aeronautical mobile service (AMS).

-The band 15.4-17.0 GHz has allocations to the radiolocation service (RLS) on a primary basis in all three Regions and to the aeronautical radionavigation service on a primary basis in all three Regions.
-Some Administrations will operate airborne synthetic aperture radars worldwide as part of the global RLS allocation in the band 15.4-17 GHz.
+The 15.4-17.0 GHz band is allocated to the radiolocation service (RLS) on a primary basis in all three Regions and the 15.4-15.7 GHz band is also allocated to the aeronautical radionavigation service on a primary basis in all three Regions.
+Some Administrations will operate synthetic aperture radars worldwide as part of the global RLS allocation in the band 15.4-17 GHz.
 Some Administrations also operate an airport surface detection system on a co-primary basis with the primary RLS in the band 15.7-16.2 GHz.

-ITU-R sharing studies demonstrate that the proposed FSS (Earth-to-space) links in the 10.0-17.0 GHz bands will interfere with existing authorized services in the bands 14.5-15.35 GHz and 15.4-17.0 GHz.
-The sharing studies' results show that in order to protect the AMS receivers operating in the band 14.5-15.35 GHz band, there is a required separation distance of up to 577 km (not accounting for terrain obstruction).
+ITU-R sharing studies demonstrate that the proposed FSS (Earth-to-space) links in the 13.0-17.0 GHz bands will interfere with existing services in the bands 14.5-15.35 GHz and 15.4-17.0 GHz.
+The sharing studies' results show that in order to protect the AMS receivers operating in the band 14.5-15.35 GHz, a separation distance of up to 577 km (not accounting for terrain obstruction) is required.
 The studies also show that in order to protect radiolocation stations operating in the band 15.4-17.0 GHz, a separation distance of up to 420 km (not accounting for terrain obstruction) is required.
-Given the large, required separation distance of additional distances around AMS and RLS receivers' operational area and the mobile nature of AMS/RLS airborne receiver, the ubiquitous deployment of FSS transmitters would make mitigation and coordination approaches to permit sharing with the FSS very difficult or impractical.
-In addition, FSS space station receivers in the geostationary satellite orbit may be subject to unacceptable levels of interference from existing operations in these bands.
+Given the large, required separation distances around AMS and RLS receivers' operational areas, and the mobile nature of AMS receiver/RLS airborne receiver, the ubiquitous deployment of FSS transmitters would make mitigation and coordination approaches to permit sharing with the FSS very difficult or impractical.
+In addition, ITU-R studies have yet to demonstrate how FSS space station receivers in the geostationary satellite orbit could mitigate unacceptable levels of interference from existing operations in these bands.